-The Turnpike Authority has initiated negotiations with its management consultant for the Central Artery/Ted Williams Tunnel project, to modify the remaining four years of the existing five-year consulting contract on matters relating to performance and cost issues.
+The Turnpike Authority initiated negotiations with its management consultant for the Central Artery/Ted Williams Tunnel project to modify the remaining four years of the existing five-year consulting contract on matters relating to performance and cost issues.
+The negotiations are not ongoing at this time.
 No prediction can be made as to the outcome of the negotiations or the effect on the project.